bobooo40/world_population/use-case/use-case-2.md

 ### Goal in Context

-As a *user*, I want to *produce a report on the cities (categorized by the world, their region, their continent, their country, or their district) which are organized by the largest population to the smallest population* so that the users can better filter the information of the countries.
+As a *user*, I want to *produce a report on the cities (categorized by the world, their region, their continent, their country, or their district) which are organized by the largest population to the smallest population* so that the users can better filter the information of the cities.

 ### Scope